-May 2006: As part of a two-week trip that also included Colombia, I visited Venezuela for a week with two of my friends, Sterling and Holly.
-The goal of the trip was to camp on a deserted island in the Los Roques islands and to raft through the Amazon rainforest to the Highest waterfall in the world, Angel Falls.
+May 2006: As part of a two-week trip that also included Colombia-Colombian Cocaine Labs, Indians and Hiking to the Paramilitary Controlled Lost City of Tayrona | Venture The Planet, I visited Venezuela for a week with two of my friends, Sterling and Holly.
+The goal of the trip was to camp on a deserted island in the Los Roques islands and to raft through the Amazon rainforest to the highest waterfall in the world, Angel Falls.
 This was my itinerary for the trip:

 Day 1

-Transfer to the national airport and flight to Los
+- Transfer to the national airport and flight to Los Roques on TRANSAVEN (16:00-16:30)

-Craski-overnight in tent
+- Overnight in a tent

 Day 2